theopenconversationkit/tock-vue-kit/README.md

 ### LocalStorage

-Optional options relating to the persistence in _localStorage_ of messages exchanged by the user with the Tock instance :
+Options relating to the persistence in _localStorage_ of messages exchanged by the user with the Tock instance :

 | Property name     | Description                                                                                                      | Type    | Default   |
 | ----------------- | ---------------------------------------------------------------------------------------------------------------- | ------- | --------- |